Republicans Are Waiting For Trump's Help (Or Wrath) As Key State Races Get Going

 Many of the more than 15 GOP officials, operatives, and candidates interviewed for this story described the prospect of Trump getting involved similarly: It would be a surprise from anyone other than Trump.

-“I think there’s a high likelihood” Trump endorses in GOP primaries, Robert Graham, a Trump ally and former Arizona Republican Party chairman told BuzzFeed News.
+“I think there’s a high likelihood” Trump endorses in GOP primaries, Robert Graham, a Trump ally and former Arizona Republican Party chairman, told BuzzFeed News.
 “He’s unapologetic, he’s a strong leader, and he’s confident in his opinion.
 I wouldn’t be surprised.”

 Graham said there have been “plenty of discussions and plenty of promised support” from Trump-aligned donors to back a serious primary challenge to Arizona Sen. Jeff Flake, one of Trump’s most vocal critics last year.
 Graham said he has been encouraged to consider running for the seat, but not by Trump or anyone at the upper levels of the president’s political network.